Answers to your Questions & Helpful Checklists

 Can I continue to feed community cats?

 Yes.
 Caring for live animals is considered an “essential” activity.
 Even if your city or state has a “Stay at Home” order, you should continue to feed the community cats in your care.
-Remember to practice social distancing from any other people you encounter, wear a mask (you can make one if necessary), and wash your hands frequently.
+Remember to practice social distancing from any other people you encounter, wear a mask if you are not vaccinated, and wash your hands frequently.
 For more on this question, please go to “Feeding Community Cats During COVID-19”.

 If I get sick can I continue to feed community cats?